Kostr/UEFI-Lessons/Lessons/Lesson_69/README.md

 endoneof;
 ```

-Would hide the option 3 for the user:
+Would hide it for the selection:

 ![SuppressIf_oneof2](SuppressIf_oneof2.png?raw=true "SuppressIf_oneof2")